 The Capps Lecture in Christian Theology is an annual series that brings eminent Christian thinkers to the heart of the university with public lectures that explore the relationship between faith and responsibility.

+Dr. John M. Perkins.
 "Has the dream become a nightmare?
-Prospects for reconciliation in the wake of the new racism." with Dr. John Perkins
+Prospects for reconciliation in the wake of the new racism."
+Watch the video here.

 The 2015 Capps lecture